plabayo/rama/docs/book/src/preface.md

 [the examples found in the `./examples` dir](https://github.com/plabayo/rama/tree/main/examples) to know how to use rama for your purposes.

-> 💡 You can find the edge docs of the rama framework code at <https://ramaproxy.org/docs/rama/index.html>.
+> 💡 You can find the edge docs of the rama framework code at <https://ramaproxy.org/docs/rama/index.html>,
+> which contains the documentation for the main branch of the project.

 🤝 Enterprise support, software customisations, integrations, professional support, consultancy and training are available upon request by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).